Overview of Student Learning

 - I can help my community become a better place.
 I understand that I can make a difference in the world.

-HIS is an IB World School and uses the IB Learner Profile as a guide for developing student attributes so that we may nurture the ability of students to use a variety of necessary soft skills including communication, thinking, self-management, research, and social skills.
+HIS is an IB Continuum School and uses the IB Learner Profile as a guide for developing student attributes so that we may nurture the ability of students to use a variety of necessary soft skills including communication, thinking, self-management, research, and social skills.
 Furthermore, we encourage mindful approaches to resilience, perseverance, inquiry, and being a principled and balanced individual.

-The Lower School (Nursery – Grade 5) at HIS is currently following the principles and practices of the IB Primary Years Programme (PYP).
+The Lower School (Early Years – Grade 5) at HIS is currently following the principles and practices of the IB Primary Years Programme (PYP).
 The curriculum is transdisciplinary in nature, which incorporates subject learning of Math, Literacy, Social Studies, Science, the Arts, and Design/Computer Technology within thematic units of inquiry.
 In addition to these thematic units, lower school learning is supplemented with the Singapore Math, First Steps Literacy, Jolly Phonics and Kelso’s Choice Conflict Management and Character Building programs.
 Lower School instruction is also supported by specialists in the areas of physical education, arts, Mandarin and ESOL, learning support, design and library.

 For further information on Lower School curriculum and programs, please click on the links below:

 The Upper School (Grades 6-12) currently incorporates a Middle School division (Grades 6-8) and a High School division (Grades 9-12).
 In addition to rigorous academic learning, the Middle School division places great emphasis on social development, participation, exploration of individual skills and interests, and transition to a college-preparatory program.
 The High School division (Grades 9-12) focuses on greater depth and understanding of subject matter.
 All High School students earn subject credits for successful completion of each semester at HIS, which are entered into transcripts that are used by many university admissions departments.
 High School students generally have more elective choices within their academic and extra-curricular learning.
-Students completing Grade 10 are supported with Academic Guidance and College Counselling so they are ready to commit to IB subject choices and levels, and ready to engage the university admissions process.
+Students completing Grade 10 are supported with Academic Guidance and College Counseling so they are ready to commit to IB subject choices and levels, and ready to engage the university admissions process.
 The goal of High School learning is to complete the graduation requirements for the HIS High School Diploma and be role models of the HIS Mission.

 Grades 6 – 10 at HIS currently follows the principles and practices of the IB Middle Years Programme (MYP).
 The MYP curriculum is interdisciplinary in nature, which connects some subject learning of Languages, Social Studies, Sciences, the Arts, Physical/Health Education, and Design/Computer Technology within interdisciplinary themes.
 In addition to these interdisciplinary subjects, students receive additional important personal and social guidance through an advisory/pastoral program that assigns a small number of students to one faculty advisor.
 Also, students will need to complete a Community Project in Grade 8 and the Personal Project in Grade 10.